-So the hit has been put in motion, and we figure that this will be the generator of the hour’s climax.
+So, the hit has now been put into motion and we figure that this will be the generator of the hour’s climax.
 But Chase performs a bait-and-switch here, immediately pivoting back to the domestic storyline.
 Irina, with a bottle of her beloved Stoli in hand, calls the Soprano home and delivers what TVtropes.org calls a wham line to Carmela: “I used to fuck your husband.”
 Carmela is stunned and gingerly places the phone back in its cradle.
 When Irina makes a second call, moments later, Carmela gets over her shellshock and turns into an angry tigress, protecting her home and family, even mentioning her access to guns.

 When Tony gets home, he drives over some of his belongings which Carmela has tossed out the window.
 (Apparently the golf clubs getting crushed beneath Tony’s truck was Denise Chase’s idea.
 Professor Susann Cokal calls the sequence “an excellent image of self-castration.”)
 After a tense and physical showdown, Carmela kicks Tony out of the house.
 Some viewers don’t find it believable that Carmela would toss her husband out so suddenly now; after all, she’s known for years about his goomars.
-I think the most obvious explanation for her behavior is that Irina calls at a time when Carm is already overwhelmed by the sudden disappearance of Furio – learning about Svetlana now simply pushes her over the edge.
-David Chase recognizes the problem of believability, and supplies the writers’ explanation: broadly speaking, Seasons 1, 2 and 3 were, respectively, about Tony as a son, a brother and a father.
-Season 4 was about his marriage.
-After 4 years of showing Carmela’s passivity, he says, “we just had to do this.”
+I think the most obvious explanation for her behavior is that Irina calls at a time when Carm is already overwhelmed by the sudden disappearance of Furio.
+Learning about Svetlana now simply pushes her over the edge.
+David Chase recognizes the problem of believability, and supplies the writers’ explanation: broadly speaking, Seasons 1, 2 and 3 were respectively about Tony as a son, a brother and a father.
+But Season 4 was about his marriage.
+After 4 years of showing Carmela’s passivity, “we just had to do this,” says Chase.

 Tony spends the night at Whitecaps.
 Alan Sapinsly insists that Tony can’t stay there (liability issues) but gives him some excellent divorce advice (pollute the attorneys).
 With a marital separation and eventual divorce looming, Tony decides that he cannot buy the place and asks for his $200k deposit back.
 But Sapinsly won’t let him off the hook so easily: “You and your wife could be back together in a month, leaving A.S. here fucked in the ass.”
 At first we think that his referring to himself in the third-person is just another one of his smug douchebag affectations, but then we realize that it calls attention to the fact that his initials are the same as our “hero” Anthony Soprano.
 Lawyer A.S. and gangster A.S. are spiritual clones, each one holding the arrogant belief that the rules don’t apply to himself.
 Tony reneges on his deal with Alan now just as Alan reneged on his deal with Dr. Kim.
 (Tony had said in 1.07 “Down Neck” that perhaps he would have become a patio furniture salesman in a different life, but I think he could have become one of those asshole lawyers like Alan Sapinsly.)
 Alan’s wife Trish warns him that Tony is a mobster.
 But this doesn’t intimidate Alan, it’s not his first dealing with the Mafia: “I dealt with them on that Neapolitan copyright thing with Enya.”
 Hmm, it’s an interesting line.
 Alan may have chosen the Italian Sopranos over the Asian Kims to be his neighbors, but he represented that most white of artists—Irish/Celtic Enya—against the darker-skinned “Nabolidan” Italians in a legal matter.
 Score one against the Italians this time.